Shapes and Angles

 Unit Summary

-Unit 8 in Grade 4 introduces students to the more abstract geometric concepts of points, lines, line segments, rays, and angles.
+In Unit 8, 4th grade students are introduced to the more abstract geometric concepts of points, lines, line segments, rays, and angles.
 Students learn to measure angles and then use this skill to classify shapes based on their angle measure, a geometric property.
 Students also develop an understanding of reflectional symmetry, identifying line-symmetric shapes and drawing their lines of symmetry.

-This unit builds on lots of work in prior grades with shape recognition and categorization (1.G.1, 2.G.1, 3.G.1).
+This unit builds on lots of work in prior grades with shape recognition and categorization from 1st grade.
 Inherent in some of that prior grade level work, such as differentiating a square from a rhombus, students had to attend to the angle measure of the corners, or vertices.
 Thus, this unit introduces students to the vocabulary that will allow them to talk about angle measure as an attribute of plane figures (both polygons and more abstract figures, such as sets of intersecting lines), as well as the measurement system used to quantify angle measure precisely.

 This unit allows for particular focus on MP.2, MP.5 and MP.6.
 For example, when students are “shown two sets of shapes and asked where a new shape belongs,” they are reasoning abstractly and quantitatively (MP.2) (G Progression, p.
 16). dents also learn to use a protractor precisely, ensuring they line up the vertex and base correctly and read the angle measure carefully (MP.5, MP.6).